 - The well-known test vector

-- Encoding matters: the same visible string in UTF-8 versus UTF-16 produces different bytes and therefore a different checksum.
+- Encoding matters: the same visible string in UTF-8 versus UTF-16 produces different bytes and a different checksum.